jw2249a/2017-bayes-audit/2017-code/README.md

 | Denver Mayor    | John Smith |            |           |             |
 | CO Prop A       | Yes        |            |           |             |

+For a plurality election with a single winner, the file shows in column 2 the selection id for that winner.
+This will be a selection id that does not begin with a minus sign (``-``), as such selection ids correspond to special situations (such as ``-Invalid``) that can not "win elections".
+The winner may be a selection id that starts with a plus sign (``+``), which denotes a write-in candidate.

-When a contest outcome includes multiple winners, they are listed in additional columns.
-The order of these winners may be important, depending on the contest type and outcome rule.
+When a contest outcome specifies multiple winners, they are listed in additional columns.
+We assume that if there are multiple winners, that the order of these winners may be important.

+A contest outcome need not be a single selection id, or a sequence of selection ids.
+It may be a sequence of ids that don't appear on the ballot, representing special situations, such as

+    ``-Tied,    John Smith,    Mary Jones``

+Or perhaps the outcome could be very different than the selection ids.
+Perhaps the outcome is a food type, such as ``Chinese``, when the votes are the number of calories desired (why not?).

+The only operation the (Bayesian) audit cares about is "testing for equality" -- whether the computed election outcome for a sample is the same as the reported election outcome, or whether it is the same as computed for some other sample.
+Other than that, details don't matter for the audit.
+To test for equality of outcome, the audit just looks at the sequence of ids produced (order matters).

 This file shows only the reported winners, it does not show tally information, or additional information about how the winner(s) was/were